Starmixs/Starmixs/README<3.md

 - 👋 Hi, I’m @Starmixs
-- 👀 I’m interested in  el arte, la musica, la tecnología,  la ciencia y cualquier tema interesante que pueda aprender y desarrollar.
+- 👀 I’m interested in  art, music, technology, science and any interesting subject that you can learn and develop.
-- 🌱 I’m currently learning  todo lo relacionado con el arte, tanto analogo como digital.
+- 🌱 I’m currently learning  everything related to art, both analog and digital.
 - 📫 How to reach me  garciarozo.taty@gmail.com
 <!---
 Starmixs/Starmixs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.